Waypoints

 Click a waypoint in the list to select it, then click the Edit button.
 All fields can be updated.
 Changes save immediately.

 To move a waypoint's map location, open it and click Place on map again.
-Placing a new coordinate replaces the previous one and recalculates the distance automatically.
+Placing a new coordinate replaces the previous one and recalculates that leg and any downstream map-linked legs automatically.

 Deleting a waypoint